nlitsme/whatsappshell/README.md

  * corrected some typo's

 other features:
- * video's are also saved
+ * all incoming images and videos are saved
- * the filename for images and video's now contains the current time.
+ * the filename for images and video's contain the current time.

 ## Building